SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: The ground state structure and excitations

-Therefore, the extension of the Hamiltonian to SU(3) symmetry leads to the appearance of new description parameters (along with the magnetization vector) and changes the ground state and single-particle excitation spectra of ferromagnetic Bose-Einstein condensate.
+with $g_{0}$ and $g_{2}$ being related to the s-wave scattering lengths of the total spin-1 channel \cite{Ueda}.
+Therefore, the extension of the Hamiltonian to SU(3) symmetry leads to the appearance of new description parameters (along with the magnetization vector; see Eqs.~(\ref{eq:4.3})-(\ref{eq:4.5})) and changes the ground state and single-particle excitation spectra of ferromagnetic Bose-Einstein condensate.